 Recipe: Naked Apple Layer Cake with Caramel Frosting and Mini Butterscotch Apples

 This is the cake for fall.
-The cake that will make people take their phones out and share it on social media, tagging you with #AmazingCake #BestBaker #CakeGoals #Wow.
+The cake that will make people take their phones out and share it on social media, tagging it with #CakeGoals.
 The cake no one will let you cut into until they have the perfect picture for Instagram.
-(Helpful hint: The Hefe filter is amazing for this cake!)
 This is the cake that will boost you to “legendary” status among friends and family.
-This is the cake that people will love to look at but love to eat even more.
-This is the cake that will make you the most-popular baker in the neighborhood.
 This is the cake that everyone will talk about — all the time.
 It’s just that good!

 Naked Apple Layer Cake with Caramel Frosting and Mini Butterscotch Apples

 Cake Prep Time: 20 min; Bake Time: 30 min; Cooling Time: 1 hour